-Backhanded plaudits usually undercut the speakers, Harvard study says
+Backhanded compliments usually undercut the speakers, Harvard Business School paper says

 Though social psychologists have long studied the strategies people use to get others to like them (flattery or ingratiation) or respect them (bragging or intimidation), it turns out that little research exists on backhanded compliments.

-Harvard Business School (HBS) faculty Alison Wood Brooks and Michael I. Norton, along with co-author Ovul Sezer, Ph.D. ’17, set out to understand better when and why people use backhanded compliments and whether they improve status and likeability in the workplace compared with outright compliments, and if so by how much.
+Harvard Business School (HBS) faculty Alison Wood Brooks and Michael I. Norton, along with co-author Ovul Sezer, Ph.D. ’17, now an assistant professor at at the University of North Carolina’s Kenan Flagler Business School, set out to understand better when and why people use backhanded compliments and whether they improve status and likeability in the workplace compared with outright compliments, and if so, by how much.

 Their new working paper confirms that backhanded compliments are a terrible idea.
 In a series of studies, they found that while people intend them to increase their likeability and status at the same time, the givers come across as less sincere, less attractive, more condescending, and even less competent than those who offer a traditional compliment.